c3lang/c3-web/src/content/docs/Misc Advanced/builtins.md

 Functions `$$min`, `$$abs` and `$$max` can be applied to any integer or float number or vector.

-Function `$pow_int` takes a floating point value or vector and an integer and returns the same type as the first parameter.
+Function `$$pow_int` takes a floating point value or vector and an integer and returns the same type as the first parameter.

 Saturated addition, subtraction and left shift for integers and integer vectors: